jose011974/Python-Video-Downloader/README.md

 **[yt-dlp](https://github.com/yt-dlp/yt-dlp)** is a fork of Youtube-DL; it has more features and is updated more frequently.
 This is the version I **recommend** using, and the version I will provide updates and fixes to.

-*As with any program, I (Jose Marquez) am not responsible for any loss of data when using Python Video Downloader.
+*As with any program, I (PineCone) am not responsible for any loss of data when using Python Video Downloader.
 By downloading and using this program, you are accepting any and all risks associated with using this program.*